-A course that includes readings, research, and discussions of such topics as classroom management, discipline, lesson plans, grading, and effective teaching.
+A course that includes readings, research, and discussions of such topics as classroom management, discipline, lesson plans, grading, and effective teaching; this course also includes designated hours of observation and practical assistance by the student in an approved school where he/she may intern as a student teacher.
 This course is only offered in the fall; thus, those students who will student teach in the spring must take this course the fall semester prior to student teaching and those who will student teach in the fall must take this course a year prior to student teaching.
-(Prerequisite: Admission to the School of Education)
+(Prerequisite: Admission to the School of Education and approval for Student Teaching)